luised94/my_config/README.md

 sudo apt install texlive-fonts-recommended librsvg2-bin texlive-latex-recommended texlive-xetex texlive-latex-base
 ```

+Remove all gz files that were downloaded when install quarto, nvim, R and pandoc.

 ## Install zotero
 Since I use windows, I just download and install it from their website (Zotero)[https://www.zotero.org/download/]
 Zotero has limited storage for free members.
 I used dropbox and links to be able to have essentially unlimited storage.
 This can be changed to a hard drive or server but I havent tried to set this up.